BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/04/index.md

 <img src="fig-6_8.png" alt="fig-6_8" style="zoom:15%;" class="image center" />

+**Note**: The [Chromebook Instructions](#chromebook-ide-setup) also work for your Windows computer as well.
+All you need is to click on the link provided in that section using Google Chrome or Microsoft Edge browsers.
+No software installation is necessary.
+If you prefer to install software onto your computer, proceed below.

 For Windows PCs, your IDE is called **Ardublock**.
 We’re going to need to download something called an executable file (.exe) from the internet and then run the .exe so that it can install the IDE onto your Windows PC.